Furrman/MagicProxyPrinter/README.md

 MagicProxyPrinter

 Options:
-  --deck-file-path <String>      Filepath to exported deck from Archidekt --deck-url <String>            URL link to deck in Archidekt --language-code <String>       Set language for all cards to print --token-copies <Int32>         Number of copy for each token --group-tokens                 Group tokens based on the name
+  --deck-file-path <String>      Filepath to exported deck --deck-url <String>            URL link to deck --language-code <String>       Set language for all cards to print --token-copies <Int32>         Number of copy for each token --group-tokens                 Group tokens based on the name